To book Daniel Hulme please contact your JLA Agent.

 Working in academia, the public and private sectors, Daniel is a leading expert in artificial intelligence as well as its applications and the social, commercial, economic and ethical implications.
 In a world where many believe access to more and more data will lead to ever better decision-making, he looks at what AI really is, what it can achieve, and the potential pitfalls.
 He also asks how organisations need to change their structure and why people feel addicted to technology.

 After studying computer and cognitive science, as well as management and computational complexity, and gaining a doctorate in AI, Daniel has since balanced work in both academia, public and private sectors.
-He worked as a consultant for a range of technology companies in the UK and US.
-He’s worked on and founded advisory bodies and steering groups largely focused on the economic, employment and ethical implications of technology, data and AI.
-He’s also advised the UK Government on data use and worked with groups to foster entrepreneurship, learning and innovation in the private sector.
+He's worked as a consultant for a range of technology companies in the UK and US.
+He’s served on and founded advisory bodies and steering groups largely focused on the economic, employment and ethical implications of technology, data and AI.
+He’s advised the UK Government on data use and worked with groups to foster entrepreneurship, learning and innovation in the private sector.
 He's also contributed to numerous books, articles and podcasts on AI and the future of work.

 Daniel also founded and now leads Satalia.
 Seen by many as a peer of Google’s DeepMind, they apply AI to solving difficult business and social problems.
 They seek out practical applications of AI, often in unexpected ways, dealing with areas beyond customer and market data or automation.
 Following Satalia's acquisition by WPP, Dan is now also Chief AI Officer across the WPP Group, looking at the safe and ethical use of AI across WPP, its clients, and wider society.